mmdthurr/tun/README.md

-tun is dead simple tls tunnel previously tlstun built on top of smux. i have tried to build my own framer and session manager with connection pool along, but the performance was horribly low.
+tun is dead simple tls/reality tunnel previously tlstun built on top of smux. i have tried to build my own framer and session manager with connection pool along, but the performance was horribly low.

 l.conf